Zapfenkiller/Mojo-Bootloader/README.md

 # Spartan Configurator Bootloader

 Alternative to the genuine Alchitry Mojo V3 software:
-Caterina bootloder adapted fully to 8 MHz clock and 500 mA of current draw.
+Caterina bootloder adapted fully to 8 MHz clock and 500 mA of possible current draw.
-Experimental VID/PID combination usage due to some severe bootloader issues on a Win10 machine using genuine 0x29DD / 0x0001 signature.

 Build using LUFA 111009.